Self-consistent vertex corrected $GW$ with static and dynamic screening using tensor hypercontraction: assessment of molecular charged excitations: Conclusion

-Self-consistent vertex insertions into self-energy produce a well-ordered and physically interpretable hierarchy of total imaginary part of self-energy relative to scGW: where the magnitude of self-energy is ordered from the least negative SOX $>$ SOSEX $>$ G3W2 $>$ 2SOSEX $>$ scGW.
-This ordering is naturally explained by the effective-screening picture: SOX(v,v) contains two bare interactions causing the largest exchange subtraction, resulting in the weakest net dynamical self-energy, and finally yielding the highest (least negative) total energy.
-SOSEX(v,W) replaces one interaction by a screened one, causing reduced magnitude of exchange and moving both self-energies and total energies closer towards scGW.
-G3W2(W,W) screens both interactions, yielding smallest exchange correction resulting in self-energies that are very close to scGW.
-2SOSEX can overcorrect the amount of correlated exchange and may approach or even cross scGW depending on screening strength.
-The systematic monotonic trends across chemically different systems demonstrate that the dielectric-screening interpretation is robust and transferable.
-We also observed consistent differences between static and dynamic SOSEX (and 2SOSEX) that arise exclusively due to the treatment of the screened interaction $\tilde{W}$.
-Since $||\tilde{W}(i\Omega)||$ is typically maximal at $\Omega=0$, the dynamical screened-exchange term samples, on average, a weaker interaction than the static approximation.
-Consequently, the static variants produce larger self-energy displacements $\tilde{\Sigma}^{\mathrm{SOX}(v,\tilde{W})}$ resulting in the overall smaller magnitude of self-energy $\tilde{\Sigma}^\text{SOSEX}=\tilde{\Sigma}^{\text{SOX}(v,W)} = \tilde{\Sigma}^{\text{SOX}(v,v)} + \tilde{\Sigma}^{\text{SOX}(v,\tilde{W})}$.
-Dynamic variants yield systematically lower (more negative) TrIm$[\Sigma(i\omega)]$ self-energies.
-The total energies depend on frequency integrals involving phases and cancellations between $G$ and $\Sigma$ so energetic trends cannot be inferred from the norms of self-energies alone.
-However, in many cases they trace the behavior of the self-energy.
+Self-consistent vertex correction into the self-energy produce a well-ordered and physically interpretable hierarchy of total energy and imaginary part of self-energy .
+The signed values are ordered from least to most negative as the magnitude of self-energy is ordered from the least negative SOX $>$ SOSEX $>$ G3W2 $>$ 2SOSEX $>$ sc$GW$ ; equivalently, the absolute magnitude increases in the opposite direction.
+This ordering is naturally explained by the effective-screening picture: SOX$(v,v)$ contains two bare interactions and therefore gives the largest exchange subtraction, resulting in the weakest net dynamical self-energy, and finally yielding the highest (least negative) total energy.
+SOSEX$(v,W)$ replaces one interaction by a screened one, reducing the exchange subtraction and moving both self-energies and total energies closer towards scGW. $G3W2(W,W)$ screens both interactions, yielding the smallest exchange correction resulting in self-energies that are very close to scGW.
+2SOSEX can overcorrect the screened-exchange contribution and may approach or even cross scGW depending on screening strength.
+The systematic monotonic trends across chemically different systems support the dielectric-screening interpretation of the self-energy shifts, while the resulting accuracy improvements remain dependent on the property, reference method, and self-energy-only approximation being assessed.